jeremyvanlier/enrol_coursepayment/enrol/coursepayment/README.txt

 == Changelog ==

-See github for the complete history, major changes will be listed below
+See Git for the complete history, major changes will be listed below